kmadathil/sanskrit_parser/README.md

 On Windows, `gensim` typically requires the installation of Microsoft build tools for Visual studio 2019 as documented [here](https://wiki.python.org/moin/WindowsCompilers).
 If you cannot, or do not want to install MS build tools to compile extensions, some alternate options are:
 1. Install the pre-built Windows library from https://www.lfd.uci.edu/~gohlke/pythonlibs/.
 (Please follow the instructions on the website to install the dependencies first.)
-2. Use Binder notebooks to run your code in the cloud - [example notebook](https://github.com/kmadathil/sanskrit_parser/blob/master/examples/basic_example.ipynb)
+2. Run your code in the cloud (either on Binder or Colab) - See links in the `Try it out` section
 3. Use the REST API of sanskrit-parser.appspot.com documented here - https://sanskrit-parser.appspot.com/sanskrit_parser/docs.
 You can use the try it out option under the default version -> splits -> Try it out.
 It will show you the sample commands for CURL or the URL itself, as well as the response.